 Up and at ‘em!
 First up is a trip to the ever-popular Phoenix Park.
 Visited by around 10 million people every year, this public park is jam-packed with historical sculptures, stunning gardens and of course – the well-known fallow deer.
 If you’re feeling energetic, why not rent a bike at the entrance to discover all the park has to offer on two wheels.

 It would be difficult to mention Phoenix Park without mentioning Dublin Zoo which is located on the grounds.
 Known as Ireland’s biggest family attraction, the zoo first opened its doors in 1831 and is now home to over 400 animals!
 Children under 3 go free but there are also family tickets available – with generous savings if you book online.
+The Phoenix Park is the perfect way to start your family staycation in Dublin!

 Little Museum of Dublin, St. Stephen’s Green